Greenere/Greenere.github.io/timeline.md

 # TIMELINE

-This is a timeline for mine from Fall 2016 to Spring 2019.
+This is a timeline of mine from Fall 2016 to Spring 2019.
 It noted some events included in the resume.

 <table border="0">
     <tr>